makrai/notes/gu2312-mamba-lin-time-seq.md

 * This simple change poses a technical challenge for the computation
 * all prior SSMs models must be time~ and input-invariant in order to be computationally efficient
-* we: a hardware-aware algorithm that
+* we: a hardware-aware algorithm
   * computes the model recurrently with a scan instead of convolution, but does not materialize the expanded state in order to avoid IO access between different levels of the GPU memory hierarchy